 Starting in the 2:10 to 2:25 group seemed like the wisest thing to do.

 They played the National Anthem and most people took it seriously.
 There were a few people behind us who didn’t stop talking for a minute.
 Another dufas had some sort of speaker system playing fairly loud music.
-But we’ve had enough violence in our country all ready.

 After they told us to “Go!” it took about six minutes to cross the starting line.
 We’ve all been there before.